NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 Without accounting for these tiny relativistic corrections, GPS would quickly accumulate errors, demonstrating
 that even far from a black hole, the principles derived from General Relativity have real-world impact.

+# Schwarzschild radius as a standard for orbital elements
+The fact that the Schwarzschild radius can be determined by observing a natural planet and repeating natural orbits means
+that it is a stable condition for the orbit, and if the orbit is natural, it is possible to confirm that the value
+is more accurate by determining each orbital element of the planet and satellite based on the Schwarzschild radius.

 [Back to Table of contents](#table-of-contents)